 Identifying a Room as 'ADA accessible':

 To indicate that a room is ADA accessible, navigate to Settings > Rooms, and select the ADA accessible unit.
-If you have an ADA accessible room, it is important for you to check this box.
+If you have an ADA accessible room, you must check this box.

-If a guest chooses a room that you have indicated is ADA accessible and you have a non-ADA accessible room available, the booking engine will ask the guest to confirm that they are aware the room they selected is an accessible room.
+If a guest chooses a room that you have indicated is ADA accessible, and you have a non-ADA accessible room available, the Booking Engine will ask the guest to confirm that they are aware they have selected an accessible room.